 Calycanthus ‘Hartlage Wine’

-Also known as Carolina allspice, calycanthus have stunning flowers that are almost a cross between magnolia and water lily blooms.
-‘Hartlage Wine’ has deep burgundy flowers and cinnamon-scented foliage.
+Also known as Carolina allspice, Calycanthus have stunning flowers that look like a cross between magnolia and water lily blooms.
+Calycanthus ‘Hartlage Wine’ has deep burgundy flowers and cinnamon-scented foliage.

 Shrubs to prune in spring